Technius/technius.github.io/docs/blog/review/optimizing-ffxiv-trust-exp-with-ilp.md

     If you are playing FFXIV but haven't started the story for _Dawntrail_, proceed at your own risk.

-## The Optimization Problem in Detail
+## A Problem of Trust

-Before we think about a strategy, let's try to understand the problem more carefully.
+Before we think about a strategy, let's try to understand how Trusts work in detail.

-The problem, which I will call the "Trust EXP Problem", consists of coming up with a list of parties (duplicates allowed) that can be be used in Trust dungeon runs, such that the NPCs can be levelled up from level 91 to level 100.

-* In the Trust system, each party consists of exactly four characters, where one character takes on the role of a "tank", one character takes on the role of a "healer", and two characters take on the role of "DPS".
+In the Trust system, the player selects a _party_ consisting of exactly four characters, where one character takes on the role of a "tank", one character takes on the role of a "healer", and two characters take on the role of "DPS".
-  The player chooses which role they want to take on, and then they choose NPCs to fill the remaining roles.
+The player chooses which role they want to play themself, and then they choose AI-controlled NPCs to fill the remaining roles.
-* From levels 91 to 100, the Trust system provides 8 NPCs to play with.
-* The amount of EXP required to level an NPC up increases as the NPC's level increases;
-  however, for each level, the amount of EXP to level up is the same for all characters.
-* Each NPC has a different set of roles; for example, one of them can only take on the tank role, while another character can take on two different roles.
+Each NPC has a different set of roles; for example, one of them can only take on the tank role, while another character can take on two different roles.

-* There are dungeons unlocked at levels 91, 93, 95, 97, and 99.
+!!! example
+    One possible Trust party is one where the player decides to play as a healer role, and then they choose the characters Thancred, Alphinaud, and Alisaie for the tank and two DPS roles, respectively.

+    Thancred and Alisaie each only have one role.
+    However, Alphinaud may be chosen for either a healer or DPS role.

+Once the player has formed a party, they can then play through a _dungeon_.
+Each playthrough, which I will refer to as a "dungeon run", takes approximately 30 minutes to complete.

+### Levels

+Every character has two numerical quantities called _level_ and _experience_ (typically shortened as "EXP").
+The level is a reflection of the progress or strength of the character, and it is a general goal of the game to increase the level to its maximum value possible (the "level cap", which is 100 for _Dawntrail_).
+In order to increase the level, the player must accumulate _experience points_ by accomplishing tasks, such as completing a Trust dungeon.

-  A dungeon can only be run if all party members have a level exceeding that of the dungeon's.
+Each dungeon has a minimum level requirement, such that a dungeon can only be run if all party members have a level exceeding that of the minimum.
+There are five _Dawntrail_ dungeons available with the Trust system, unlocked at levels 91, 93, 95, 97, and 99, respectively.
 For example, the level 95 dungeon can only be run by a party where all members are at least level 95.

-* Once a dungeon run is fully complete, a fixed amount of EXP will be awarded to all Trust NPCs that participated in that run.
+Once a dungeon run is fully complete, a fixed amount of EXP will be awarded to all Trust NPCs that participated in that run.
 Higher level dungeons award more EXP.

-While the EXP considerations are significant, it is the number of runs that are the most important for this problem.
+For the dungeons from levels 91 to 100, the Trust system provides 8 NPCs that may be used in parties.
+The amount of EXP required to level an NPC up increases as the NPC's level increases;
+however, for each level, the amount of EXP required to level up is the same for all characters.

+### Trust EXP

+The problem, which I will call the "Trust EXP Problem", consists of coming up with a list of parties (duplicates allowed) that can be be used in Trust dungeon runs, such that the NPCs can be levelled up from level 91 to level 100.
+Specifically, we would like to minimize the total number of dungeon runs that must be performed so-as to save time.

+I'll use the term "strategy" to refer to a solution to the problem.
+For example, a strategy for leveling all eight NPCs from level 91 to 92 could be to run the dungeon three times with the first three NPCs, run the dungeon three times with the next three NPCs, and then run the dungeon three more times with any party that contains the last two NPCs.

+!!! note
+    EXP considerations are somewhat secondary here as they are a somewhat continuous measurement of the progress towards leveling up.
+    One issue is that EXP is awarded in discrete, not continuous chunks.
     For example, the level 91 dungeon awards about 5.8 million EXP, but leveling up from 91 to 92 requires 13 million EXP.
     It will therefore take 3 dungeon runs to level up from 91 to 92.

-I'll use the term "strategy" to refer to a solution to the problem.
-For example, a strategy for leveling all eight NPCs from level 91 to 92 could be to run the dungeon three times with the first three NPCs, run the dungeon three times with the next three NPCs, and then run the dungeon three more times with any party that contains the last two NPCs.
+    However, those 3 runs will award more EXP than is required to level up.

+    We will focus on the number of runs initially.
+    Later, we will see that EXP needs to be factored in to construct a better strategy.

 ## Formulating the Trust EXP Problem as an ILP problem